 URLs with selectors

-The script will be
+The script is

 /apps/hr/jobs/jobs.print.esp; the selector is added to the script name.

-If no sling:resourceType has been defined then:
+If no sling:resourceType is defined, then:

 For example, the script for